SheaTang/Eye-Movement-Exercise/README.md

 <li>Run the project.

 # Road Map of Future Improvements:
-<li>In the future I would add eye-color change functionality;
+<li>In the future I would add eye-color change functionality,
 <li>As I continue to add skills to my developer toolbox I will return to this project and update it.